South Bay Fire District 8

 Assistant Chief Brandon LeMay

-Prior to his employment with SBFD, Brandon was a Chief Deputy State Fire Marshal with the Washington State Fire Marshal’s Office.
-Brandon has received the Chief Fire Officer (CFO) Designation, his National Fire Academy, Executive Fire Officer (EFO) certification and is a graduate of the University of New Haven, CT, where he received two Bachelor’s Degrees; to include a B.S. in Fire Administration and a B.S. in Fire/Arson Investigation with a minor in Criminal Justice.
+Prior to his employment with SBFD, he was a Chief Deputy State Fire Marshal with the Washington State Patrol, State Fire Marshal’s Office.
+Brandon has received the Chief Fire Officer (CFO) Designation, the National Fire Academy’s, Executive Fire Officer Program (EFO) certification and is a graduate of the University of New Haven, CT, where he received two Bachelor Degrees; to include a B.S. in Fire Administration and a B.S. in Fire/Arson Investigation with a minor in Criminal Justice.

-Prior to his employment with SBFD, Brandon was a Chief Deputy State Fire Marshal with the Washington State Fire Marshal’s Office.
-Brandon has received the Chief Fire Officer (CFO) Designation, his National Fire Academy, Executive Fire Officer (EFO) certification and is a graduate of the University of New Haven, CT, where he received two Bachelor’s Degrees; to include a B.S. in Fire Administration and a B.S. in Fire/Arson Investigation with a minor in Criminal Justice.
+Prior to his employment with SBFD, he was a Chief Deputy State Fire Marshal with the Washington State Patrol, State Fire Marshal’s Office.
+Brandon has received the Chief Fire Officer (CFO) Designation, the National Fire Academy’s, Executive Fire Officer Program (EFO) certification and is a graduate of the University of New Haven, CT, where he received two Bachelor Degrees; to include a B.S. in Fire Administration and a B.S. in Fire/Arson Investigation with a minor in Criminal Justice.

 District Secretary Heidi Stumpf